foundObjects/zram-swap/README.md

 moderately fast on most machines.
 On very modern kernels and reasonably fast hardware the best overall choice is probably lzo-rle.

-I chose lz4 as the default to give low spec machines (some of the greatest beneficiaries of swap on zram) whatever performance edge I could.
-While lzo-rle is quite fast on modern hardware a machine like a Raspberry Pi 2B needs every optimization advantage I can give it.
+### Configuration

 Edit `/etc/default/zram-swap` if you'd like to change compression algorithms or swap allocation and then restart zram-swap with `systemctl restart zram-swap.service`.

-Run `zramctl` during use to monitor swap compression and real memory usage.

-A very simple configuration that's expected to use up to 2GB RAM might look something like:
+A very simple configuration that's expected to use roughly 2GB RAM might look something like:

 ```bash